Answers on Medical Malpractice

 Q: What are examples of medical malpractice?

-A: Medical malpractice can occur in a variety of scenarios in which a medical professional makes a mistake or uses improper judgement.
+A: Medical malpractice can occur in a variety of scenarios in which a medical professional makes a mistake or uses improper judgment.
 Common examples of medical malpractice cases include:

 - Birth injuries